open-craft/ansible-playbooks/README.md

 If you need to update a submodule in this repository to point to a new commit hash, `cd` into it and `git checkout` that reference.
 You can then stage and commit those changes.

-Warning: ansible-playbook will silently skip tasks in the roles defined as submodules if the submodules haven't been checked out.
+**WARNING: ansible-playbook will silently skip tasks in the roles defined as submodules if the submodules haven't been checked out!**
 Be sure to run `git submodule update --init --recursive` to initialize the submodules.

 For our own roles that are in this repository as submodules, they should be on the latest `master`.
 You can update them with `git submodule update --remote`.